-The Executive Council of the faculty meets may convene at the request of the President-of the College to consider policy issues whose implications transcend the scope of either the College of Arts and Sciences or the Crummer Graduate School of Business.
-The Council advises on such issues to the President of the College.
-The Executive Council likewise is charged with interpreting these bylaws, with reviewing them periodically, and with proposing to the faculty any bylaws changes, the Provost, or the executive committee, or its equivalent, of any faculty.
+The Executive Council of the faculty may convene at the request of the President, the Provost, or the executive committee, or its equivalent, of any faculty.
 The Executive Council is charged with interpreting these bylaws, with reviewing them periodically, and with proposing to the faculty any bylaws changes.
 In addition, when convened to mediate issues that are identified by the President, Provost, or a faculty's executive committee, or equivalent, to be larger in scope than any one faculty, the Executive Council serves as a steering committee.
 It is initially charged with adjudicating whether the issue requires further deliberation among representatives from more than one faculty.
 If so, the Council is charged with determining the mechanism (e.g., a joint committee, an ad hoc committee, or any other appropriate mechanism), and its membership, by which the issue may be resolved.
 If a resolution remains unattainable, then the Council will submit to the President a report detailing its own recommendation as to a proposed course of action.
 The President will then make a decision.
 In its deliberations, the council may at any time seek the advice of the entire faculty of Rollins College by calling a special meeting of the faculty.